johnzxcvbnm/Adi/unit_4/w10d01/instructor_notes/1_INTRO_TO_RAILS_SETUP.md

 # Intro to Rails

 ## What We'll Be Building
 We'll be building an app that keeps track of contacts.
 People will have a name and an age (keepin' it simple - checking out how to handle strings and number datatypes).
-Locations, where one or more people will be able to live/work.
+Locations,¸ where one or more people will be able to live/work.
 And finally, companies, where multiple people can work.

 Once we build our back end, we'll move to the front and start building our app with React.